basho/basho_docs/source/languages/en/riak/ops/running/nodes/adding-removing.md

 If the plan is to your liking, submit the changes by typing `riak-admin cluster commit`.

+_Note: The algorithm that distributes partitions across the cluster during membership changes is non-deterministic.
+As a result, there is no optimal ring.
+In the event a plan results in a slightly uneven distribution of partitions, the plan can be cleared.
+Clearing a cluster plan with `riak-admin cluster clear` and running `riak-admin cluster plan` again will produce a slightly different ring._

 {{#<1.0.0}}
 The Node Join Process
 ---------------------